ronen567/just-the-docs/docs/optimizations.md

 ### More steeper gradient: \\(J(w)=\frac{1}{2} \cdot (w1^2+20 \cdot w2^2)\\)

-Same as in the previous case, the algorithm runs fastly towards the minima, suffers from an overshoot  which is then corrected.
+Same as in the previous case, the algorithm runs fastly towards the minimum, suffers from an overshoot  which is then corrected.

 #### SGD 2D Contour (reference)